Master's Degree in Prevention Science

-The master's degree program in prevention science consists of several components:
+The master's degree program in prevention science offers you two options:

-- Prevention Science Master's Plan B is designed for students planning to work in the field of prevention science
+- Completing a capstone project (Plan B) that is designed for students planning to work in the field of prevention science.
+For more information view the capstone project checklist (PDF).

 - Evidence of strong academic preparation and the ability and desire to perform graduate level scholarship, including research.